dhschall/gem5-svr-bench/README.md

 # gem5 Server Benchmarks

-This repo contains various server and data center workloads runnable in gem5 full-sytem mode
+This repo contains various server and data center workloads runnable in gem5 full-sytem mode.
+Refer to the benchmark [README](./benchmarks/README.md) for all benchmarks we currently support.

 > [!IMPORTANT]
 > This repo is in development phase.
 Please raise issues or propose PR if you encounter problems.
 We appreciate any feedback.